 Gaining competitive advantage from technology requires a proactive holistic approach …

-Digital transformation undoubtedly is on the front burner for most businesses today.
+In 2020, digital transformation undoubtedly is on the front burner for most businesses.
 The question is no longer whether to undertake digital transform, the question is how to get it right.
 The pace of change in the business environment is on the increase, customers’ expectations are changing and market dynamics is radically changing; hence businesses must respond timely and adequately to remain competitive in the emerging digital world.

 Most businesses have embarked on some form of digital transformation efforts, unfortunately many are not getting the desired result.
 According to a McKinsey Global survey, less than 30% of digital transformation projects succeed.

 Ayoks Digital Wheel is a framework to guide successful digital transformation of businesses.
 It recommends a holistic and coordinated program of change.
 It presents four elements as the core drivers of digital transformation, which must be strategically coordinated to achieve successful digital transformation.